Enroll Free

 What is the syllabus for GMAT?

-The GMAT Focus Edition divides the syllabus into three sections: Quantitative Reasoning, Verbal Reasoning, and Data Insights.
-Each section with a 45-minute time limit, totaling 2 hours and 15 minutes.
+The GMAT Focus Edition syllabus is divided into three sections: Quantitative Reasoning, Verbal Reasoning, and Data Insights, each with a 45-minute time limit, totaling 2 hours and 15 minutes(plus a ten-minute optional break).
 This updated format excludes the Analytical Writing Assessment (AWA) and Sentence Correction sections, focusing more on relevant, modern business skills.
+Also, no geometry and DS question type from Quant is moved to DI section.

 Is GMAT harder than JEE?

-The GMAT and JEE are both challenging but differ significantly.
-JEE demands greater academic depth, especially in physics and mathematics, and targets engineering aspirants.
+JEE is more difficult regarding academic depth, especially in physics, chemistry and mathematics, and is designed for engineering aspirants.
 GMAT, while testing logic and reasoning, is more conceptual and business-focused.
 Difficulty depends on your background and preparation style.
+GMAT is more about logic, reasoning and analytical thinking.
+If you’re from a strong science/ engineering background, JEE will always feel much harder than GMAT.

 Is GMAT tough or CAT?